DrEmpiricism/Optimize-Offline/README.md

 ## About Optimize-Offline ##

-- Primary objective is the removal of unnecessary bloat, privacy and security enhancements, cleaner aesthetics, increased performance and a significantly better user experience.
+- Expands the user experience by eliminating unnecessary bloat, enhancing privacy, improving aesthetics and increasing system performance.
 - Accepts either a full Windows 10 installation ISO or a Windows 10 install.wim file.
 - Does not perform any changes to an installed or live system.
 - Checks the health of the image both before and after the module runs to ensure the image retains a healthy status.
 - Detects what Provisioned and System Applications were removed and further removes any associated drivers, services and integrated content associated with them.
-- Allows for the removal of Provisioned Application Packages, System Applications, Capability Packages, Windows Cabinet Package Files and Optional Features.
+- Allows for the deprovisioning and removal of Provisioned Application Packages, System Applications, Capability Packages, Windows Cabinet Package Files, Optional Features and more.
 - Allows for the integration of drivers, Microsoft DaRT 10, Windows Store, Microsoft Edge, Developer Mode, Setup content, Data Deduplication and more.
 - All optimization processes are done silently with internal error-handling.
+- All images are optimized independently - without the need for 3rd party programs - by utilizing custom module resources.

 ## Module Disclaimer ##

-- Latest releases of Optimize-Offline can be found [here](https://github.com/DrEmpiricism/Optimize-Offline/releases)
+- The latest releases of Optimize-Offline can be found [here](https://github.com/DrEmpiricism/Optimize-Offline/releases)
-- It is the responsibility of the end-user to be aware of what each parameter and switch does.
-These are well detailed in Optimize-Offline's header.
+- It is the responsibility of the end-user to be aware of what each parameter value, which are all well documented in the [Help Topics](https://github.com/DrEmpiricism/Optimize-Offline/blob/master/docs/Optimize-Offline-help.md).
 - Optimize-Offline is designed to optimize OEM images and not images already optimized by another script/program.
-- Optimize-Offline is designed for the en-US system language culture.
+- Optimize-Offline is designed for the en-US host environment.
 - Just because something can be removed does not mean it should be removed.
 Haphazard removal of features and/or packages can cause Windows 10 setup or runtime errors.
 - Support will not be given to users who attempt to optimize unsupported builds or previously modified images.

 ## Optimize-Offline Best Practices ##

+- Before optimizing an image, read the [Help Topics](https://github.com/DrEmpiricism/Optimize-Offline/blob/master/docs/Optimize-Offline-help.md) to become familiarized with what each optimization does.
 - Keep the default project file stucture in its default state.
 - Only OEM images should be used for optimization and not images that have already been modified by other scripts and/or programs.
 - If maintaining fully updated OEM images, it is best to integrate offline updates into the image BEFORE running Optimize-Offline.